 The level of the Bank's exposure is chiefly controlled by using the early warning system designed by the Bank, which encompasses the limits approved by the Bank and defines the parameters of each risk relevant for the moderate risk exposure defined in the Bank's operational strategy.
 The aggregate risk exposure is determined as the weighted average of all components.
-The Risk Control Department summarizes, analyses and presents its opinion to the Bank's Risk director, Business Continuity Assurance Committee, the Asset and Liability Committee and the Board accompanied with explanatory information on each specific risk and the aggregate risk exposure on a weekly basis.
-Any instances when the individual or aggregate risk exposure exceeds the required moderate level should be reported by the Risk Control Department immediately to the Bank's Board.
+The Risk Control Department regularly summarizes, analyses and presents its opinion to the Bank's Risk director, the Asset and Liability Committee, the Board and the Council accompanied with explanatory information on each specific risk and the aggregate risk exposure.
+Any instances when the individual or aggregate risk exposure exceeds the required moderate level should be reported by the Risk Control Department immediately to the Bank's Board, however, if the overall risk level approaches the high risk level, the Risk Control Department is obliged to immediately convene the Bank's Business Continuity Assurance Committee.